MOO: Access

 Participants (usually referred to as users) connect to a MOO using telnet or some other, more specialized, client program.
 Upon connection, they are usually presented with a welcome message explaining how to either create a new character or connect to an existing one.

 Almost every command is parsed by the server into a call on a MOO procedure, or verb, which actually does the work.
 Thus, programming in the MOO programming language is a central part of making non-trivial extensions to the database and hence the virtual reality.

 Administration

 All MOOs provide a flag called Wizard; when set on a player, the player gains the ability to view and modify nearly everything in the MOOs database.
-Such players are called Wizards, and usually form the basis for MOO administration.
+Such players usually form the basis for MOO administration.
 Designated owners of a MOO are sometimes referred to as Archwizards.

 These wizards can restrict access to the MOO, as well as make news postings and monitor logs.
 Wizard permissions are needed for modification and even execution of verbs and properties for which the user does not own, or is not publicly readable/writable.
 All verbs and properties within objects have the appropriate flags, with the user can change to determine its current state.
-They can also assign global names to any object.
+They can also assign global names to objects which builders and programmers will then use to create new content on the MOO.

-Builders are players who are given the limited ability to create objects and areas in a MOO, whereas programmers can also program on the MOO.